Automatic Post-selection by Ancillae Thermalisation: Resource Scaling

 The number of operations at each iteration can be computed using the recursive relation $Q(A_{n,m}(j)) = Q(A_{n,m}(j-1)) + 2Q(S_{m}(\frac{\pi}{3}))$.
 Consequentially its closed form can be written as,

 where the initial conditions are given in Eq.\ref{eq:initial condition one} and \ref{eq:initial condition two}.

 The function $Q(S_m(\pi/3))$ is the number of operations required to implement the controlled phase shift.
-Assuming access to additional ancillae, $S_m(\pi/3)$ can be constructed in a similar way to the NOR gate such that the number of operations scale linearly with $m$, for $m > 2$. \\ Using our expression for $k$ from Eq.\ref{eq:k} and $Q(S_m(\pi/3)$, the result for the total number of operations in $\pi/3$-fixed point OAA follows. \textit{iii.
-Ancillae Thermalisation:} Ancillae thermalisation produces an overlap $\bra{\psi} R \rho R\ket{\psi})= 1 - (1-p)^{P+1}(1 - |\langle{\psi}|{{\text{R}\psi}\rangle})|^2 )$ between the finalised target qubits and the desired state for $P$ iterations of $V$.
+Assuming access to additional ancillae, $S_m(\pi/3)$ can be constructed in a similar way to the NOR gate such that the number of operations scale linearly with $m$, for $m > 2$. \\ Using our expression for $k$ from Eq.\ref{eq:k} and $Q(S_m(\pi/3)$, the result for the total number of operations in $\pi/3$ FP OAA follows. \\ \textit{iii.
+Ancillae thermalization:} Ancillae thermalization produces an overlap $\bra{\psi} R \rho R\ket{\psi})= 1 - (1-p)^{P+1}(1 - |\langle{\psi}|{{\text{R}\psi}\rangle})|^2 )$ between the finalised target qubits and the desired state for $P$ iterations of $V$.
 To achieve an overlap $1- \epsilon$, $O\left(\log(1/\epsilon)\right)$ implementations of $V$ are required.
 Each $V$ consists of $Q(U_{n+m}) + Q(R_n)$ operations, of which controls need only be implemented on gates acting on the target qubits.
-The result for the number of operations required in ancillae thermalisation follows.
+The result for the number of operations required in ancillae thermalization follows.